EXPENSES AND FEES

 Expenses for students living off campus vary depending upon number of roommates, location of apartment, amenities, and other factors.
 Graduate student expenses assume two students sharing a two-bedroom apartment.
 All other on- and off-campus estimates are based on two students sharing a bedroom.
 Figures are based on annual surveys and are intended only as a guide in computing average expenses.

 All fees, tuition, and charges are subject to change without notice, and the University may impose additional fees.
+As of press time for the Catalogue, the 2009-10 University Registration Fees, Educational Fees, Undergraduate Nonresident Tuition, and Professional School Student Fees were not yet finalized.
 Consult the Registrar's Web site at http://www.reg.uci.edu for the most up-to-date information.

-NOTE: The undergraduate and graduate fee levels shown in the following charts are for 2007-08 and have not been updated to reflect the anticipated increases for 2008-09.
+NOTE: The fee levels shown in the following charts are for 2008-09 and have not been updated to reflect anticipated increases for 2009-10.

 |Associated Students Fee||$54.00||$54.00|